zammad/zammad-documentation/install-ubuntu.rst

 =================

 Add your fully qualified domain name or public IP to servername directive in your webserver configuration and restart your webserver.
-The installer will give you a hint where the zammads webserver config file is located.
+The installer will give you a hint where Zammads webserver config file is located.

 You can manage the Zammad services manually: